SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 A new feature of the Jitterbug Flip2 is Amazon Alexa.
 With this feature, you can use your voice to place a call and send text messages.
 I sent a text to my friend Katie using this feature.
 I flipped the phone open and said, “Alexa, text Katie Reed.”
 (Make sure you have the contact saved in your phone first!)
 Then, I spoke the text I wanted to send to her.
 Alexa typed the message for me.
 I looked it over to make sure it was correct before pressing “OK” to send it.

 Quick tip: Your phone must be flipped open to use the Alexa feature.
 I tried activating Alexa with my voice when the phone was closed and quickly realized it wouldn't work.

 When I asked, Alexa also told me my phone's battery level, how many minutes and text messages I had left for the month, and what my phone number was (we all forget sometimes).
 For older adults with dexterity or vision issues, this Alexa feature is quite valuable.

-Before purchasing, I learned that the Jitterbug Flip2 runs on Verizon's 4G LTE network.
+The Jitterbug Flip2 runs on Verizon's 4G LTE network.
 It's one of the largest and most reliable networks in America, so I wasn't too concerned about coverage.3 Of course, it's always a good idea to check before you buy.
 Just type your ZIP code into Lively's coverage map.

 Verizon's coverage is neck and neck with other leading carriers'.
 Of course, service for any carrier, including Verizon, tends to be the most spotty in rural or remote areas.
 If that's your home, definitely check coverage before purchasing, and take advantage of Lively's 30-day money-back guarantee if you aren't satisfied with the service in your area after purchasing.